jackdougle/nuclease/README.md

 - **K-mer based read filtering**:
   - Reads are compared to reference sequences by matching k-mers.
-  - If a read sequence has at least x hits, it is a match
+  - If a read sequence has at least x k-mers also found in reference dataset, it is a match
   - x is 1 by default, changed with `--minhits <int>`
 - **Paired reads support**:
-  - Paired-end inputs and outputs
+  - Paired inputs and outputs can be specified by adding more input/output files
   - Interleaved inputs or outputs, signify interleaved input with `--interinput`
   - Automatic detection of input/output mode
 - **Multithreading with Rayon**:
   - Adjustable thread count via `--threads` argument
   - Defaults to all available cores
-- **Memory limit control**:
+- **Memory Limit**:
   - Specify maximum memory usage with `--maxmem <String>` (e.g., `5G`, `500M`)
   - Defaults to **85% of system memory**
-- **Automatic reference indexing**:
+- **Automatic Reference Indexing**:
-  - Builds a serialized reference k-mer index on first run
+  - Builds a serialized reference k-mer index using Bincode if `--binref <file>` is provided
   - Automatically reloads saved index on subsequent runs
-- **Streaming support** (future):
-  Planned support for piping input/output via stdin/stdout.
-- **Detailed statistics**:
+- **Output statistics**:
   - Total reads and bases processed
   - Matches and non-matches
   - Processing speed (reads/sec, bases/sec)